adamgilman/stairstep/README.md

 ![state_machine](documentation/statemachine_example.png)

-Instead of hand crafting JSON, StarStep allows you define step functions using Python code which allows you to easily import information from outside sources and dynamically create step functions on the fly.
+Instead of hand crafting JSON, StairStep allows you define step functions using Python code which allows you to easily import information from outside sources and dynamically create step functions on the fly.

 # Development Progress / Coverage
 | Lanuage Feature  |  Type | Progress  |